Breakingb0x3s/Portfolio/Math Quiz/README.md

 1/4/2023 - Created the html structure.
 Need to tackle JS next.
 Have to keep in mind generating the problems and hiding selection.
 Debating if I should do CSS before or after JS, regardless one idea I have is the have the problems drop down and rest on their lines.
 Will probably need to go with a grid design instead of a flexbox.

+1/5/2023 - I'm kinda embarrased how long it took me to figure out how to generate div's with a distinct id in a for loop, but I figured it out.
+Now the problems will generate 5 new problems everytime it is clicked.
+I can easily take advantage of this by making a new set if they get too many wrong, but first I'll need to get to the grading step.

+I think the best approach would be to create a button, disable the visibility and have the visibility restored when the quiz button is clicked, and then disable the quiz button so it's not spammed for infinite problems.

+Although, I also need to add some CSS to format these problems better, it annoys me how they look now.
+Also need to still figure out how to add an animation for each question as it appears! (fuuuuuuuun)